PrimePP/Web-Design-Consultancy/readme.md

 ![ImageThumbnail](./thumbnail.png)
 ***
 ### Project details
 This project is a landing page for web design consultancy.
-It is a purely responsive design , created for Desktop , mobile , and tablet usage.
+It is a purely responsive design , created for Desktop , mobile ,tablet usage.
 Only UI is developed for this project for this project, functionality is not .

 ***